 The boon before Vidura’s birth

-Despite his intelligence Vidura could never be king
+Despite his intelligence, Vidura could never be king

-Though Dhritarashtra and Pandu were his half brothers, but since his mother was not from a Royal lineage, he was never considered for the throne.
+Though Dhritarashtra and Pandu were his half brothers, since his mother was not from a Royal lineage, he was never considered for the throne.

 In the three worlds – Swarga, Marta, Patal – there was no one equal to Vidura in devotion to virtue and in the knowledge of the dictates of morality.